 Availability of resistance levels is another big factor to consider, especially when taking the longevity of the product into consideration.
 With a range of 6 to 22 different levels of resistance, how much you hope to progress will clearly sway your decision one way or another.

-All four models come with some variety of squat stand, handles for widening the grip, and attachments to enable you to train your legs.
+All four models come with some variety of squat stands, handles for widening the grip, and attachments to enable you to train your legs.
 Beyond that, 3 of the 4 have a dedicated abdominal training accessory and the top model features its own unique “6-piece strength package”.

 Folding And Storing